merenlab/anvio/anvio/docs/programs/anvi-export-structures.md

 This program exports the structures in a %(structure-db)s as %(protein-structure-txt)s files.

-This allows you to view your 3D structures through other softwares that aren't focused on variable positions (like %(anvi-3dev)s is).
+This allows you to view your 3D structures through other softwares that aren't focused on variable positions (like %(anvi-display-structure)s is).

 To run, just provide a %(structure-db)s and an output path: